 This is a feature that’s pretty unique to the Setka Editor, so sometimes folks aren’t quite sure how to best use it to elevate their content.
-To help you out, we’ve gathered 18 of our favorite ways to use snippets throughout your site.
-Think of it as a jumping off point—many of these may apply to your work, but the sky is really the limit when it comes to using snippets.
-Think creatively about your regular features and formats to come up with more snippets you can create to save yourself time while designing an incredible content experience.
+To help you out, we’ve gathered 18 of our favorite ways to use components throughout your site.
+Think of it as a jumping off point—many of these may apply to your work, but the sky is really the limit when it comes to using components.
+Think creatively about your regular features and formats to come up with more components you can create to save yourself time while designing an incredible content experience.

 for Organizing Content

 Organizing your content into sections is important for helping readers (er, scanners) quickly understand what your content is about and decide which areas (if any) they want to dig more into.
 Most people do this using header fonts—but your section dividers don’t have to be limited to just bigger fonts!
 You can use components to stylize section dividers, creating almost a mini cover image for different sections of the piece.

 These should probably still include a larger header font, but can also integrate photos, backgrounds, and even a bit of content, like a short summary of what will be covered in the section or a brief list of key points.

 Add a Table of Contents

 Including a table of contents at the beginning of your piece is a must when it’s over 3,000 words or is a guide-style piece.
 This feature gives users a quick snapshot of what they’ll get out of reading the piece (which is helpful for making scanners want to stay on your page), helps them navigate what otherwise would be an overwhelming amount of content, and makes it easy for folks looking for specific information to find it.